bviengineer/neighborhood-react-map/README.md

 # React Neighborhood Map
-This web application allows users to view, filter the list of and select a library location in the vicinity of Lawrenceville, GA.
+This singple page application (SPA) allows users to view, filter the list of and select a library location in the vicinity of Lawrenceville, GA.
+It is accessible and usable offline.

 The project was built using **ReactJS, Google Maps API, FourSqure API and Aixos HTTP client**, and  is part of the Udacity Front End Nanodegree, project work.  [**Create-React-App**](https://github.com/facebook/create-react-app) was the starting point for the project.